hwayne/learntla-v2/docs/beginner/functions.rst

   It's because you wrote ``["key" |-> val]`` instead of ``[key |-> val]``.

 Unsurprisingly, structs are mainly used to represent organized collections of data.
-For example, a TK might consist of an TK.
+For example, a ``BankTransaction`` might consist of an account, an amount, and whether it was a deposit or withdrawal.

-.. some kind of exercise

 Just like sequences, sets, and primitive values, we want some way to generate sets of structs, so we can stick them in our type invariants.
 Here's how:

 ::

-  StructType == [a: S, b: T] \* make better
+  \* Accounts is a set of model values BankTransactionType == [acct: Accounts, amnt: 1..10, type: {"deposit", "withdraw"}]

-This is the set of all structures where ``s.a \in S /\ s.b \in T``.
+This is the set of all structures where ``s.acct \in Accounts``, ``s.amnt \in 1..10``, etc.

+.. tip:: With complex types especially, it's good idea to regularly estimate how many elements are in the set.
+Here, for in a model with three accounts, BankTransactionType will have :math:`3 \cdot 10 \cdot 2 = 60` elements.

 .. troubleshooting::